nova-rey/Screaming-Penguin/docs/GETTING_STARTED.md

 ---

-## ISO Builds in CI
+## Artifact Builds in CI

-The CI pipeline now produces both:

-- `screaming-penguin.img`
-- `screaming-penguin.iso`

-ISO builds are recommended for Windows/macOS users.
+The CI pipeline now produces only the canonical `.img` artifact (`dist/screaming-penguin.img`).
+Smoke builds and tests validate the GPT layout, ESP contents, and kernel/initrd references without ever booting the media.
+ISO builds have been pruned from this repository; see `docs/analysis/sp-mp-prune-iso-analysis.md` for the rationale and follow the Ouroboros side project for any hybrid ISO needs.